25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - When you run a task or a service, you define a capacity provider strategy, to prioritize in which provider to run.
 - This allows the capacity provider to automatically provision infrastructure for you

-## ECS Data Volumes – EC2 Task Strategies
+## ECS Data Volumes - EC2 Task Strategies

 - The EBS volume is already mounted onto the EC2 instances
 - This allows your Docker containers to mount the EBS volume and extend the storage capacity of your task
-- Problem: if your task moves from one EC2 instance to another one, it won’t be the same EBS volume and data
+- Problem: if your task moves from one EC2 instance to another one, it won't be the same EBS volume and data
 - Use cases:
   - Mount a data volume between different containers on the same instance
   - Extend the temporary storage of a task

-## ECS Data Volumes – EFS File Systems
+## ECS Data Volumes - EFS File Systems

 - Works for both EC2 Tasks and Fargate tasks
 - Ability to mount EFS volumes onto tasks